MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/document-fingerprinting.md

 ## How Document Fingerprinting works

 You've probably already guessed that documents don't have actual fingerprints, but the name helps explain the feature.
 In the same way that a person's fingerprints have unique patterns, documents have unique word patterns.
 When you upload a file, DLP identifies the unique word pattern in the document, creates a document fingerprint based on that pattern, and uses that document fingerprint to detect outbound documents containing the same pattern.
 That's why uploading a form or template creates the most effective type of document fingerprint.
 Everyone who fills out a form uses the same original set of words and then adds his or her own words to the document.
-As long as the outbound document isn't password protected and contains all the text from the original form, DLP can determine whether the document matches the document fingerprint.
+As long as the outbound document isn't password protected, and contains all the text from the original form, DLP can determine whether the document matches the document fingerprint.

 > [!IMPORTANT]
-> For now, DLP can use document fingerprinting as a detection method in Exchange online only.
+> DLP can use document fingerprinting as a detection method in Exchange, SharePoint, OneDrive, Teams, and Windows devices.

-The following example shows what happens if you create a document fingerprint based on a patent template, but you can use any form as a basis for creating a document fingerprint.
+The following examples show what happens if you create a document fingerprint based on a patent template; however, you can use any form as a basis for creating a document fingerprint.

+### Compliance portal example of a patent document matching a document fingerprint of a patent template
+1. In Microsoft Purview, choose **Data classification** and then choose **Classifiers**
+2. On the **Classifiers** page, choose **Sensitive info types**.
+3. Next, choose **Create Fingerprint-based SIT**.

-### Example of a patent document matching a document fingerprint of a patent template
+### PowerShell example of a patent document matching a document fingerprint of a patent template

 ![Diagram of document fingerprinting.](../media/Document-Fingerprinting-diagram.png)